|Extremely Fine (XF)|

 The design may be slightly off-center on one or two sides, overall appearance is still well-balanced.
 This is the condition assumed by most catalog pricing.

 |Fine plus (F+)|

-The design is noticeably off-center on one or two sides, overall appearance of this grade is acceptable to most collectors.
+The design is noticeably off-center on one or two sides, overall appearance of this grade is acceptable to many collectors.

 The design is noticeably off-center on two sides, design may be close to perforations on modern stamps or almost touching the perforations on very early issues.

 The design touches the perforations on one or two sides, perfs cut into design a little on very early issues.

 |Anything less than AVG is 'Fair'.
 If the perforations cut 20% or more into the design, it is a production error commonly referred to as a 'Freak'.|